Matt Lowe (footballer, born 1996)

 Matthew John Lowe (born 11 March 1996) is an English professional footballer who plays for club Brackley Town, as a midfielder.

 Career

 Born in Warwick, Lowe played for Cambridge United, Wealdstone and Brackley Town, before signing for Accrington Stanley in June 2022.
 He was released by the club at the end of the 2023–24 season.
 He returned to Brackley Town in the 2024–25 season, and signed a new contract at the end of the season.
+On 27 May 2026, the club announced he had signed a new one-year deal.